wp-plugins/super-advanced-posts/readme.txt

 Stable tag: 4.2

-* Add Ajax in widgets Filter Taxonomy and Terms
+* Add Ajax in widgets Filter Taxonomy and Terms.
-* More easily and dynamic Post by Filter
+* More easily and dynamic Post by Filter.

-Addss a widget that can display recent posts and other posts from all categories and taxonomy or from custom post types.
+Adds a widget that can display recent posts and other posts from all categories and taxonomy or from custom post types.

 == Description ==